 - Spring Training = 10 (9 active)

-I have now seen professional baseball games (including Spring Training) in 28 states, the District of Columbia, and one Canadian province (British Columbia).
-I attended games in seven states during the 2015 season, but the only new state was Illinois where I saw the Chicago White Sox and Kane County Cougars.
+I have now seen professional baseball games (including Spring Training) in 30 states, the District of Columbia, and one Canadian province (British Columbia).
+I attended games in nine states during the 2016 season, and added North Carolina and South Carolina to my list of states.